 \item Save the loss, and optimization log.
 The optimization log gives us the best estimate of parameters and success rate (True or False). \end{enumerate}

 The optimization procedure follows a logical flow consists of four stages.
 Firstly, the $x_c$ and $y_c$ parameters are constrained using moment-0 maps, which provide information on the gas distribution.
-In the second stage, the previously optimized $x_c$ and $y_c$ positions are fixed to optimize the position angle (PA) parameter using minor axis PV-diagrams.
-As noted in \cite[][appendix-A]{GS21a}, the symmetry of the minor axis PV-diagram around the axis indicates the correctness of the PA parameter; an asymmetric PV-diagram implies an incorrect PA.
+In the second stage, the previously optimized $x_c$ and $y_c$ positions are fixed to optimize the position angle (PA) parameter using minor axis PV diagrams.
+As noted in \cite[][appendix-A]{GS21a}, the symmetry of the minor axis PV diagram around the axis indicates the correctness of the PA parameter; an asymmetric PV diagram implies an incorrect PA.
 In the third stage, the previously constrained $x_c$, $y_c$, and PA parameters are fixed to estimate the systemic velocity ($V_{\rm sys}$) parameter.
-The loss function for $V_{\rm sys}$ uses major axis PV-diagrams since $V_{\rm sys}$ directly affects the rotation velocity, which is determined by the major axis PV-diagram.
+The loss function for $V_{\rm sys}$ uses major axis PV diagrams since $V_{\rm sys}$ directly affects the rotation velocity, which is determined by the major axis PV diagram.
 In the final stage, all optimized parameters are used to compute the final loss using moment-1 maps since our goal is to constrain the rotation velocity of the system.
 However, for cross-check, the final loss is also computed using moment-2 maps, although the difference is negligible ($< 0.001$) and does not appear in the residual maps.
 Lastly, the output corresponding to the minimum loss is saved.

 We noted that this optimization procedure does not work for random guesses on the parameter values and requires reasonably close initial estimates, such as those provided by photometric estimates.
 Additionally, the procedure is computationally intensive, with each galaxy taking approximately 20-30 minutes to optimize when running on 8-cores.
 Nevertheless, this procedure is worthwhile for studying the nature of dark matter.